Rosemary O'Day

 Rosemary O'Day (born 29 May 1945) is professor emeritus of history at the Open University.
 She was co-director of the Charles Booth Centre and is currently a consultant to the Charles Booth Archive Online project at the University of London.

 Early life

-O'Day was educated at the Orme Girls' School in Staffordshire, the University of York, and at King's College, University of London.
+O'Day was educated at the Orme Girls' School now Newcastle-under-Lyme School in Staffordshire, the University of York, and at King's College, University of London.
+O’Day held the Eileen Power Studentship at London School of Economics.

 Career

 O'Day was a lecturer at the University of Birmingham and joined the Open University in 1975, of which she is now professor emeritus in history.
 She was co-director of the Charles Booth Centre and is currently a consultant to the Charles Booth Archive Online project at the University of London.